yutongshen/RL-DoubleDQN-PrioritizedReplay/README.md

 - batch size: 32, **learning rate: 0.01**
 ![lr01](img/lr01.png)

+> No matter which double DQN with or without prioritized experience replay.
+It will be unstable when we give a larger learning rate.
+> but as the learning rate increases, both its average reward are higher.

+### Summary

 ## Conclusion
 - **DQN belong to value-base**: The agent always choose action via action-value function (neural network).
 Because action-value function (neural network) will tell which action is best, when the agent want to choose action.
 In addition, The agent use ε-greedy method, so that it will explore the environment (random choose action) with ε probability.
 - **This algorithms is off-policy**: An on-policy agent update self based on its current action derived from the current policy, whereas its off-policy counterpart update self based on the action obtained from another policy.
 In this algorithm, the agent sample transitions in the replay memory, but the replay memory contains a lot of different policies and those are almost not the current policy.
 So this algorithms is off-policy.
+- **The replay memory method break the temporal correlations**: In a deep Q network agent, it often randomly sample transition in replay memory.
+It means old and new transitions will be mixed, so that the temporal correlations will be broken.
+In addition, The replay memory method also makes rare experience will be used for more then just signle update.
 ## Authors
 [Yu-Tong Shen](https://github.com/yutongshen/)